AnnaZhuravleva/SIGNAL/README.md

 ## LLM probing

-Experiments for the probing validation study (including supplementary tokenization effect study).
-Allows for model inference and subsequent diagnostic classification study on datasets compatible with the one used in the study.
+LLM probing data include experiments for the probing validation study (including supplementary tokenization effect study) and the algorithm of layer-wise condition contrasting based on ruBERT LLM activations.
+LLM probing allows for model inference and subsequent diagnostic classification study on datasets compatible with the one used in the study.

 `SIGNAL_SPREADSHEET` should be replaced with the link to the spreadsheet containing the data of interest.

-LLM probing data includes the algorithm of layer-wise condition contrasting based on ruBERT LLM activations.
-We applied Representational Similarity Analysis ( 30) to eval- uate activation difference between 12 types of stimuli (three groups of sentences different by syntax structure each divided into four congruency conditions) detected by LLMs.
+We applied Representational Similarity Analysis ( 30) to evaluate activation difference between 12 types of stimuli (three groups of sentences different by syntax structure each divided into four congruency conditions) detected by LLMs.
 As a result, we obtained layerwise Representational Dissimilarity Matrices (RDMs) contrasting each pair of condition presented